FacePalmDev/CityWeatherApp/readme.md

 * MSTest - Kept it quite basic for unit testing.
 * Moq - Again it's a nice simple mocking engine.
 I didn't need anything more complex.
 * Fluent Assertions - For test readability.
 * Resharper - I love it!
-Especially the continuous testing
+I also used the built in continuous testing (I used to use NCrunch for this).
-*
+* GitKraken - A fantastic git client!
+It has great GitFlow options too!

 ## Technical Debt
 There were time constraints and sometimes in the real world a quick fix is needed.
 That doesn't mean I've forgotten about the potential issues.
 Each one I spotted I marked with a //todo.